Tele: (404) 657-4801

 Prior to Licensing

-Review the Basic Regulatory Requirements and Additional Regulations to understand the requirements of operating a food sales establishment in Georgia.
+Review the Basic Regulatory Requirements and Manufactured Food Regulations to understand the requirements of operating a food sales establishment in Georgia.
 Also review this Q&A for processing regulations for additional guidance.

 Contact your city/county Planning and Zoning and/or Business Development offices and work with them to obtain a Certificate of Occupancy for your business.
 If you are using a private water source for your business operations, a water sample must be collected and tested annually by the GDA for coliforms and nitrates.
 For private sewage/septic you will need to contact the local health department to ensure the septic system can handle the output from your operations.